Should you use real drugs or pseudo drugs to train your dog?

 by Andrew Weiman

-For court purposes, using real drugs is always better.
+For court purposes, using real drugs for detection dog training is always better.
 Drugs that have been qualitatively tested to be cocaine for example, and not some other additive will make a better court presentation.

 I participated in a study with Dr. Kenneth Furton in the mid to late 90’s.
 Dr. Furton was determining if a dog’s indication to currency was usable in court to prove the currency’s direct contact with cocaine.
 The belief at the time was that all currency was contaminated with cocaine and that any such indication was useless.